Pistachio Gelato Recipe

 Some of the best pistachios you’ll ever taste are the Bronte pistachios from Sicily.
 Unless you live in Italy, they can be hard to find, but they’re worth seeking out since I know of few things more colorful than these iridescent green little nuts.
 Pastry chefs love Sicilian pistachios for decorating and such in spite of their astronomical price, thankfully, a few scattered over the top make quite an impact.
 Unfortunately when I went to get a few to garnish mine this afternoon, everyone in Paris was out.

 Last year I was the non-European European host for Menu For Hope III, which featured amazing prizes donated by food bloggers from around the globe.
 Sara from Ms. Adventures in Italy donated a box of goodies from…where else?…Italy.
 (Now that was a no-brainer…) Her gift box included some fabulous things from our friends in ‘the boot’, including a jar of Bronte Pistachio paste made from the verdant-green pistachios from Sicily.
 While I wanted to bid on it myself, I didn’t think it was kosher to bid on items I was hosting, so I consoled myself with being happy that someone else would get this great gift.
+Not.

 I moped for months and months until Sara kindly offered to send me a jar.
 When the pistachio paste arrived, along with a jar of pistachio pesto, which looks equally beautiful, I uncapped the jar and took a sniff.
 Wow!
-I wasn’t prepared for that—it was the dense, nutty, rich scent of sublime pistachios and when I dug in my spoon, the slightly-sweetened mixtures was like manna from heaven…although I have never tasted manna, I would imagine it tastes as good as this.
+I wasn’t prepared for that—it was the dense, nutty, rich scent of sublime pistachios and when I dug in my spoon, the slightly-sweetened mixtures were like manna from heaven…although I have never tasted manna, I would imagine it tastes as good as this.

 I love pistachio gelato and finally I can present a top-notch recipe.
 I opted to make it truly Sicilian-style, enriching the base with cornstarch, which is common for gelato in southern Italy.
 I included a recipe for Fleur de Lait ice cream in The Perfect Scoop with a cornstarch base and Mark Bittman subsequently wrote one up as well.
 It’s simple to make, but the main advantage is that not using eggs means the flavor’s focused squarely on the pistachio with nothing to distract from those perfect scoops of it.
-Except your spoon.
+Except for your spoon.